3 Best Ways to Backup your iPhone Messages

 2. Connect your iPhone to your computer using your USB cable.

-6. When the backup is complete, you'll see a note in iTunes saying that the last backup of your iPhone was today.
+Once complete, you'll see a notification saying that the last backup of your iPhone was today.

 Takeaways